 Niche Assessment Program – For HHS SBIR/STTR Phase I Awardees

-THE APPLICATION PERIOD FOR THE 2019-2020 NIH NICHE ASSESSMENT PROGRAM IS NOW OPEN!
+THE APPLICATION PERIOD FOR THE 2019-2020 NIH NICHE ASSESSMENT PROGRAM IS CLOSED.

 The Niche Assessment Program is designed to help small businesses “jump start” their commercialization efforts.
 All active HHS (NIH, CDC, FDA) SBIR/STTR Phase I awardees and Phase I Fast-Track awardees (by grant or contract) are eligible to apply.
 Registration is on a first-come, first-serve basis!